Does Frost Build Up on Your Air Conditioner as It Runs?

 Poor Cooling Performance

 Blockages caused by frost and ice buildup can also impact your air conditioner’s overall performance.
-For starters, you may notice your air conditioner struggling to maintain desired temperatures in your home.
+For starters, you may notice your air conditioner struggling to maintain the desired temperatures in your home.
 No matter how much you adjust your thermostat downwards, you won’t be able to keep your home as comfortable as before.

 Increased Energy Consumption